GLOBAL MARKETS-Wall Street pares risk-taking but stays bullish

 By Lawrence Delevingne

-BOSTON, Jan 4 (Reuters) - Wall Street's optimistic start to the New Year pushed some stocks, oil prices and the dollar higher, but investors dialled back risk-taking elsewhere as data showed U.S. manufacturing slowed last month and COVID-19 continued spreading.
+BOSTON, Jan 4 (Reuters) - Wall Street's optimistic start to the New Year pushed some stocks, oil prices and the dollar higher, but investors dialled back risk-taking elsewhere on Tuesday as data showed U.S. manufacturing slowed last month and COVID-19 spread.

 "While seats are filling up again on Wall Street, we think that market players will be slow to increase risk," Scott Ladner, chief investment officer at Charlotte-based wealth management firm Horizon Investments, wrote in an email.

-The Institute for Supply Management said on Tuesday that its index of U.S. factory activity fell to 58.7 last month from 61.1 in November, the lowest tally since last January.
-Still, supply constraints are starting to ease and a measure of prices paid for inputs by factories fell by the most in a decade.
+U.S. manufacturing activity slowed in December amid cooling demand for goods, but supply constraints are starting to ease and a measure of prices paid for inputs by factories fell by the most in a decade, according to new data from The Institute for Supply Management.

 The U.S. dollar rose against the Japanese yen to hit a five-year peak as investors anticipated the Omicron variant would not derail the global economy or delay the Federal Reserve's expected rate hikes.

-U.S. Treasury yields were also up as bond investors geared up for rate hikes from the Fed by mid-year to curb stubbornly high inflation.
+U.S. Treasury yields were also up as bond investors geared up for rate hikes from the Federal Reserve Bank by mid-year to curb stubbornly high inflation.

+Minneapolis Fed President Neel Kashkari on Tuesday said he expects the U.S. central bank will need to raise interest rates twice this year to address persistently high inflation, reversing his long-held view that rates will need to stay at zero until at least 2024.

 Oil prices rose again on Tuesday as OPEC+ agreed to stick to its planned increase in oil output for February, sources from the group told Reuters, because it expects the Omicron variant to have a short-lived impact on demand.